Jay Allen, Esq.

 Background

 Yes.
-Over nearly three decades of Arizona practice, Jay has represented families and business owners across the full range of estate planning and business law complexity.
-From straightforward wills and trusts to multi-generational family business succession, real estate portfolios, and probate administration for substantial estates, his experience covers the full spectrum.
+Over nearly three decades of Arizona practice, Jay has represented families and business owners across the full range of estate planning and business law complexity, from straightforward wills and trusts to multi-generational family business succession, real estate portfolios, and probate administration for substantial estates.

 Yes.
 Probate and trust administration has been a consistent part of Jay's practice throughout his career.
 When a client's loved one passes and the estate needs to be administered, whether through probate court or trust administration, Jay's experience in that process is directly available to Mesa Estate Planning clients.